-Holidays and leave payment rates must be calculated each time the employee goes on leave or holiday as the appropriate payment rate may change even from pay period to pay period.
+Payment for holidays and leave must be calculated each time the employee goes on holiday or leave.
+This is because the rate of payment may change even from pay period to pay period.

 Annual holidays are paid at whichever rate is the higher of:

 - the employee’s ordinary weekly pay at the beginning of the annual holiday, or

 - the employee’s average weekly earnings for the 12 months just before the end of the last pay period before the annual holiday.